-"Record Date" means the fifteenth (15th) day (whether or not a Business Day) of the month next preceding each Interest Payment Date.
+"Record Date" means the fifteenth (15th) day (whether or not a Business Day) of the month next preceding each Interest Payment Date or as may be provided in the Supplemental Indenture for any Series of Bonds.

 "Redemption Price" means, with respect to any Bond, the principal amount thereof plus the applicable premium, if any, payable upon the date fixed for redemption.